GOVERNMENT CONFIRMS MEASURES INCLUDED UNDER £2BN GREEN HOMES GRANT

 Income-based job seekers allowance (JSA), Income-based employment & support allowance (ESA), Income support, Pension guarantee credit, Working tax credit, Child tax credits, Universal credit, Disability living allowance, Personal independence payment (PIP), Attendance allowance, Carer's allowance, Severe disablement allowance, Industrial injuries disablement benefit, Contribution based job seekers allowance (JSA), Housing benefit, Contribution based employment & support allowance (ESA).

-How can I apply for a voucher?
+Government confirms measures so how can I apply for a voucher?

 The Government says that homeowners will be able to access advice and support from the Simple Energy Advice service (SEA) about making their homes more energy efficient from "later this month" (August).